Elektrobit/elos/doc/userManual.md

 If these lines of code succeeded, than congrats: You have successfully installed a working elos daemon.

+A more detailed description of the different build options can be found [here](/ci/index).

 #### Packing
 Creating the debian packages for elos and the other elos tools is possible by calling